Andy Auld: National team

 While Auld had an excellent professional career, he is best known as a member of the United States national team which took third place at the 1930 FIFA World Cup.
 Auld earned his first cap with the national team on November 6, 1926, in a 6-2 dismantling of Canada.
-Auld scored two goals, his only two with the national team, in his debut game.
-Auld did not play again with the U.S. until the first game of the World Cup.
-He then played the next two matches as the U.S. went to the semi-finals only to fall to Argentina in a particularly physical game.
+He would score two goals on his international debut, his only efforts for the national team, but would not feature for the U.S. again until the first game of the World Cup.
+Auld was one of five native Scots to be included in American World Cup squad along with Alexander Wood, Bart McGhee, James Brown and Jimmy Gallagher.
+He played in both group stages against Belgium and Paraguay respectively, as the U.S. progressed to the semi-finals only to fall to Argentina in a particularly physical game.
 Several U.S. players were injured and the team finished with only eight fit field players.
 Auld himself was kicked in the mouth in the first half.
 According to the U.S. coach, Wilfred Cummings, the Argentinians scored their third goal “only after Andy Auld had his lip ripped wide open and one of the players from across the La Platte River had knocked the smelling salts out of Trainer Coll's hand and into Andy's eyes, temporarily blinding one of the outstanding 'little stars' of the World's Series."
 As substitutes were not permitted at the time, Auld played the rest of the game with a rag stuffed in his mouth to stem the bleeding.
 After the tournament, the U.S. traveled to Brazil where Auld and his teammates lost 4–3.
-That was his last game with the national team.
+That was his final game with the national team.

 After retiring from playing professionally, Auld made his living in the sheet metal business.
 He died in Rhode Island on December 6, 1977.
 In 1986, he was inducted into the National Soccer Hall of Fame.